ErdenizUnvan/ping_test/README.md

 # ping_test
-ping test with python
-checking if network device is reachable
+ping test with python to check if network device is reachable